P2P-Develop/PeyangSuperbAntiCheat/docs/BUNGEE-en.md

 ```

 In such cases, the configuration path will be `../../../database.db`, counting from plugins.
-Also, if the `eyePath` of one server is` ../../../database.db`,
+Also, if `eyePath` of one server is` ../../../database.db`,
-Set the eyePath of all servers to which PSAC is linked to `../../../database.db`.
+Set `eyePath` of all servers to which PSAC is linked to `../../../database.db`.